Diggers (theater): Parties, theater events, and happenings

-They threw free parties with music provided by the Grateful Dead, Janis Joplin, Jefferson Airplane and other bands.
+The Diggers threw free parties with music provided by the Grateful Dead, Janis Joplin, Jefferson Airplane and other bands.
 They also staged street theater events, such as driving a truck of semi-naked belly dancers through the Financial District, inviting brokers to climb on board and forget their work.

 On December 17, 1966, the Diggers held a happening called "The Death of Money" in which they dressed in animal masks and carried a large coffin full of fake money down Haight Street, singing "Get out my life, why don’t you babe?" to the tune of Chopin's "Funeral March" (or "Death March").

 This was a precursor to the happening "The Death of Hippie," staged in October 1967, in the Haight-Ashbury neighborhood.
 Masked participants carried a coffin with the words "Hippie—Son of Media" on the side.
 This event was meant to mark the end of the hippie era of Haight-Ashbury.
 The event was staged so as to make any media outlet that simply described the happening to unintentionally transmit the Diggers' message that Hippies were a media invention.
 This was called "creating the condition you describe".
 The Diggers skillfully used this technique for media relations.